t4l3x/Refactoring/README.md

 ﻿# Refactoring
+Simple (without DI,Factories, etc..)
 Refactored version of test.php .
 To begin, clone the repository, install dependencies using Composer, and run the PHPUnit tests.

 ```composer install```
  ```./vendor/bin/phpunit tests/ for test. ```